Jackie and Bruce to the Rescue: Reception

 The movie received general negative critiques towards from the audiences.
 Imdb gave the score out of 4.5/10.
-On the other hand, some of the websites such as OoCities, Keith commented "Despite having a messed up storyline, the movie wasn't THAT bad." giving it fairly average rating for the movie.
 "You’d think a film featuring a Bruce Lee clone AND a Jackie Chan clone (not to mention maverick exploitation producer Dick Randall’s name on the credits) would be a lot of fun, but well, no, it’s not."

-Home Media
+Home media

 The film was first introduced to the home DVD media around 2004.
 The remastered edition was discovered from Baidu.com with full Mandarin dubbed version.